tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Magento.md

 ## Prerequisites
 * You need an active account in PayU Latam.
 * Having installed Magento version 1.7.x to 1.9.x.
-* Having the PayU's osCommerce plugin downloaded and stored in an accessible location.
+* Having the PayU's Magento plugin downloaded and stored in an accessible location.
 Click [here](http://developers.payulatam.com/plugins/Plugin_PayU_Magento-1.3.zip) to download it.
 * You need access to the folders where Magento is installed.
 * You need access to the Magento Admin Panel.